jpswade/jpswade.github.io/_posts/2011-03-24-get-linked-from-dmoz-instantly.md

   - xss
 ---
 <p class="lead">
-  Recently, like many of you, I&#8217;ve had some trouble getting websites listed on the AOL owned &#8220;Open Directory Project&#8221; known as Dmoz.
+  Recently, like many of you, I've had some trouble getting websites listed on the AOL owned &#8220;Open Directory Project&#8221; known as Dmoz.
 </p>

 So, looking back at a post written by [Oatmeal](http://0at.org/) which explains [how to get 20 .gov links in 20 minutes](http://www.seomoz.org/blog/xss-how-to-get-20-gov-links-in-20-minutes) I wondered if the same was possible for Dmoz&#8230;